Randa-Lakab/Uni-pal-bot/README.md

     • Replace YOUR_BOT_TOKEN in bot_simple.py

 4. **Use Cases**
-   • Quick Information Access - No more digging through PDFs and chat groups
+   • Quick Information Access - No more digging through PDFs and chat groups.

    • Stress Reduction - Instant answers during last-minute panic.